Perth, Ontario: Festivals and events

 Each summer in July, the Stewart Park Music Festival takes place in Stewart Park.
 It is a popular free festival featuring live music as well as artisan and food vendors.

 The Perth Lions Garlic Festival has been celebrating garlic grown in the area each August since 1997.
-Another festival growing in popularity is the Perth Ribfest Music Festival, which includes kids activities, takes place at Last Duel Park.
+Another festival growing in popularity is the Perth Ribfest Music Festival, which includes kids activities and takes place at Last Duel Park.
 The Perth Fair, a regional agricultural fair, takes place over the Labour Day weekend; it has been running annually since 1845, one of the oldest in Ontario.

 The Festival of Maples is held annually every spring since 1974 and marks the end of the maple syrup harvest, of which Lanark County is known for producing and is dubbed the 'Maple Syrup Capital of Ontario'.
 The downtown festival features numerous shops and vendors, maple syrup producers and displays, children's entertainment, antique car show and a pancake breakfast.
 In 2019, the festival was held on April 27.

 The Perth Kilt Run normally takes place at the end of June but the 10th anniversary of the Kilt Run was held on August 17, 2019.
 It holds the Guinness World Record for the world's largest kilted run.

 The Perth Polar Bear Plunge, held annually on New Years Day since 1994, raises funds for local charities and is known as one of the safest and most successful Polar Bear Plunges in Canada.